jacobroos87/headroom-studios/README.md

 # Future Features

 The site is definitely functional however I feel that a dynamic calendar system would be advantageous and also having the ability to pay for bookings online would be ideal.
 I would also love to be able to implement a feature where an invoice is automatically generated and sent after a booking.
 There is also a system that I've seen used where you can send the user a code, which can then be used to unlock the studio door which would simplify the setup even more.
+One thing I would definitely like to add is another email package eg. Flask-Mail to handle confirmation emails instead of email.js.
+This would be ideal for the current registration form that adds the new user to the database.
+So when someone activates the switch to receive the newsletter Flask-Mail would handle the confirmation email.

 * ## Known Issues